-The Historical Society then launched a new book which lists all the burials in the area since records were kept.
-Copies of the book can be obtained from the Society's Old Courthouse Museum in Batemans Bay.
-Jim Snow, Tom Blacker, Richard Roberts, Con Baltis and Chris Vardon at the unveiling.
+The Historical Society then launched a new book which lists all the burials in the area since

+records were kept.

+Copies of the book

+can be obtained from

+the Society's Old

+Courhouse Museum in

+Gourhouse Museum in

+Batemans Bay.

+Jim Snow, Tom

+Blacker, Richard

+Roberts, Con Baltis

+and Chris Vardon at

+the unveiling.